DataMigrators/datamigrators.github.io/src/pages/policies/risk_management_policy.md

 #### Individual ####

-Each employee or other stakeholder throughout the University has a role in the risk management process and is responsible for actively participating in the risk management process as appropriate to their position within the University.
+Each employee or other stakeholder throughout the Company has a role in the risk management process and is responsible for actively participating in the risk management process as appropriate to their position within the Company.

 #### Management of Risks Associated with New Opportunities ####

-In addition to the risks that already exist, the University is continually exposed to new risks particularly from the introduction of new activities.
+In addition to the risks that already exist, the Company is continually exposed to new risks particularly from the introduction of new activities.
 The new risks should be incorporated into the initial planning and assessment processes conducted prior to undertaking the activity and, subsequently, into the